prashant1507/devops-journey/terraform/terraform_minio_project/README.md

 ### **MinIO Module**
 1. **Create Bucket:** Provision a new bucket to store and manage objects securely.

 2. **Enable Versioning:** Activate versioning on the bucket to retain previous versions of objects, providing protection against accidental deletions or overwrites.

-3. **Block Public Access:**  Enforce security by blocking all public access to the bucket, ensuring that objects are not exposed to unauthorized users.

-4. **Create Folder in Bucket:** Organize content by creating structured folders within the bucket for efficient data management.
+3. **Create Folder in Bucket:** Organize content by creating structured folders within the bucket for efficient data management.

-5. **Upload File:** Upload files to the specified folder in the bucket for storage and retrieval.
+4. **Upload File:** Upload files to the specified folder in the bucket for storage and retrieval.

-6. **Refresh Terraform State:** Update the Terraform state to reflect the latest changes after uploading files, ensuring consistency between the infrastructure and state file.
+5. **Refresh Terraform State:** Update the Terraform state to reflect the latest changes after uploading files, ensuring consistency between the infrastructure and state file.

-7. **List Objects in a Specific Folder:** Retrieve a list of all objects within a particular folder inside the bucket using Terraform's data source feature.
+6. **List Objects in a Specific Folder:** Retrieve a list of all objects within a particular folder inside the bucket using Terraform's data source feature.

-8. **List All Objects in the Bucket:** Fetch details of all objects stored in the entire bucket for inventory or auditing purposes.
+7. **List All Objects in the Bucket:** Fetch details of all objects stored in the entire bucket for inventory or auditing purposes.

-9. **Download a Specific File from the Bucket:** Retrieve a particular file from the bucket for local use or further processing.
+8. **Download a Specific File from the Bucket:** Retrieve a particular file from the bucket for local use or further processing.

 ---